On local integration of Lie brackets: The local Lie groupoid associated to a spray

 \subsection{The construction of the spray groupoid}

-For the rest of this section we fix a Lie algebroid $(A,[\cdot,\cdot],\rho)$ on $q:A\to M$ and a Lie algebroid spray $V$ on $A$.
+For the rest of this section let $(A,[\cdot,\cdot],\rho)$, $q:A\to M$ be a Lie algebroid, and $V$ be a Lie algebroid spray on $A$.
 Using $V$ we shall construct a local Lie groupoid $G_V\rightrightarrows M$ integrating $A$.
 The total space is $G_V=A$, the space of units is $M$ identified with the zero section of $A$, and the source map is the bundle projection $\sigma=q:A\to M$.
 The target map and the inversion map are defined on the open neighborhood of $M$ on which the flow of $V$ is defined up to $t=1$:

 The groupoid axioms involving only these maps are easily verified: $\sigma$ and $\tau$ are surjective submersions, and for $x\in M$ and $a\in A$